zhullyb/monyhar/monyhar/extensions/docs/security_faq.md

 This document outlines many common questions we've received about extensions security and what we do or do not consider to be security bugs.
-This is primarily written for an audience of Chromium developers and security researchers.
+This is primarily written for an audience of Monyhar developers and security researchers.

 It is analogous to the general